-- A. No more than 30% of the total portfolio may be invested in medium-term notes; - B. No more than 5% of the total portfolio may be invested per issuer; - C. Such notes have a maximum maturity of 5 years; - D. Such notes are issued by corporations organized and operating within the United States or by depository institutions licensed by the United States or any state and operating within the United States; and

-E. Such notes are rated "A" or higher by a nationally recognized statistical rating organization.
+- A. No more than 30% of the total portfolio may be invested in medium-term notes; - B. No more than 5% of the total portfolio may be invested per issuer; - C. Such notes have a maximum maturity of 5 years; - D. Such notes are issued by corporations organized and operating within the United States or by depository institutions licensed by the United States or any state and operating within the United States; and - E. Such notes are rated in the rating category of "A" or its equivalent or higher by a nationally recognized statistical rating organization.

-12. Mortgage pass-through securities and asset-backed securities, provided that:
+12. Mortgage-backed, Mortgage pass-through securities, collateralized mortgage obligations, and asset-backed securities, provided that:

-- A. No more than 20% of the total portfolio may be invested in Mortgage pass-through securities and asset-backed securities; - B. Such securities shall have a maximum stated final maturity of 5 years; - C. Issued by an issuer having an "A" or higher credit rating for the issuer's debt as provided by a nationally recognized statistical rating organization; and - D. Such securities are rated in the category of "AAA" by a nationally recognized statistical rating organization.
+- A. No more than 20% of the total portfolio may be invested in Mortgage pass-through, mortgage-backed, collateralized mortgage obligations securities and asset-backed securities; - B. No more than 5% of the portfolio may be invested in any single Asset-Backed or Commercial Mortgage security issuer.
+There is no issuer limitation on any Mortgage security where the issuer is the US Treasury or a Federal Agency/GSE. - BC.
+Such securities shall have a maximum stated legal final maturity of 5 years; - CD.
+Issued by an issuer having anrated in the rating category of "A" or its equivalent or higher credit rating for the issuer's long-tem debt as provided by a nationally recognized statistical rating organization; and - DE.
+Such securities are rated in the rating category of "AAA" or its equivalent or higher by a nationally recognized statistical rating organization.